DavidDock/ElephantMouseMonkey/README.md

 ### Logo and Title

 * This runs at the top of the page at all times.
-It comprises of a large title and logo in keeping with the website's bright and fun UX.
+It comprises of a large title and logo in keeping with the website's bright and fun design.
 * The Logo also acts as a link to refresh the website back to the random question area.

 ![Logo and Title](assets/media/logo.png)